In China, knock-off Apple Watches have their own fans

-SHENZHEN/HONG KONG (Reuters) - Lining the glass display cases of Shenzhen’s giant tech malls, knock-off versions of Apple Inc’s smartwatch were on sale at many stalls, with some Chinese consumers eager to snap them up for a fraction of the cost of the original.
+SHENZHEN/HONG KONG, April 10 (Reuters) - Lining the glass display cases of Shenzhen’s giant tech malls, knock-off versions of Apple Inc’s smartwatch were on sale at many stalls, with some Chinese consumers eager to snap them up for a fraction of the cost of the original.

 “It came on sale in mid-March and has been constantly out of stock,” said one imitation Apple Watch seller who declined to give his name.
 “On average we sell around 40 a day.
 Some customers just came and bought five or more at a time.”